 Asbestosis is the most common disease caused by asbestos exposure.
-It is not cancer, but it causes scar tissue to develop on a person’s lungs.
-This scar tissue can prevent air flow to the lungs, which can prove to be fatal.
-If your asbestosis was caused by an employer’s negligence, compensation may be available to you.
+It causes non-cancerous scar tissue to develop on a person’s lungs.
+This scar tissue can prevent airflow to the lungs, and causes serious symptoms which can prove to be fatal over time.
+Get a free asbestosis case review to pursue financial compensation.

 Asbestos is a natural mineral extracted from below the Earth’s surface.
 The mineral is cheap, durable, and fire-resistant.
 These factors made it a popular choice for many industrial products.
 It was used to make paint, insulation, drywall, and other building materials.